RelativityOne Sandbox

 Breaking changes and updates to the services that make up RelativityOne will be made available in Sandbox environments before production.
 Most services will deploy changes continuously throughout the month, while some services will only deploy changes during the monthly downtime window.

-- Notification window - you will be notified prior to the upgrade with proactive steps on how to ensure a successful upgrade.
+- Notification window - you will be notified via Message of the Day (MOTD) only (not by email) prior to the upgrade with proactive steps on how to ensure a successful upgrade.

 - Application errors - if an error occurs during the upgrade of applications, or if you cannot troubleshoot your application or detect a problem with the Relativity APIs after the upgrade, please contact Relativity Support.